solokeys/solo1/README.md

 make all
 ```

 This builds Solo as a standalone application.
-Solo application is set up to send and recv USB HID messages over UDP to ease development and reduce need for hardware.
+Solo application is set up to send and receive USB HID messages over UDP to ease development and reduce need for hardware.

 Testing can be done using our fork of Yubico's client software, python-fido2.
 Our fork of python-fido2 has small changes to make it send USB HID over UDP to the authenticator application.
 You can install our fork by running the following: